-The full relaxation of the buffer (from a rate of 2.5% to a rate of 0%) is envisaged solely when profound imbalances that could threaten the functioning of the banking system have emerged.
+The full release of the buffer (from a rate of 2.5% to a rate of 0%) is envisaged at the downturn of the cycle, when profound imbalances that could threaten the functioning of the banking system have emerged.
 Indicators that react rapidly to financial stress apply to relaxation.
 The relaxation of the buffer is subject to a higher level of uncertainty, and requires a very high level of discretionary judgement.